Dev-Khant/Analyze-Github-Code/README.md

 - **Summarization of Explanations :** After analyzing code from different files, the extension seamlessly summarizes all explanations to give users a clear overview of the entire project.

-- **Intuitive User Interface :** With a user-friendly design, the extension offers a seamless experience for developers and users, enabling effortless access to valuable code insights.

 ## ⚙️ Installation and Usage:

 1. Clone the repository and install the necessary dependencies using `pip`.